KadirbekSharau/backen-challenge/README.md

 At the end, I really wanted to implement CLI for the project using some cli creating libraries like pinocli or kotlinx.
 I spent a lot of time configuring it in gradle but could make it (Errors were appearing all the time).
 Then I just enabled adding the invoice from terminal and hardcoded it a little bit.

 This is definitely not the production design of the project and we could add some server frameworks to deal with CRUD requests, but I believe it was out of scope at the moment.
+I didn't create separate classes to wrap up functions as I was just working with database, but it can be done in the future.
 Hope you like the idea.